larafly/generator-doc/docs/en/guide/start/configuration.md

 ## Configuration File

-After installing Laravel Generator, you can obtain the configuration file by running the following command, which will be placed in `config/generator.php`:
+After installing Laravel Generator, you can obtain the configuration file by running the following command, which will be placed in `config/laravel-generator.php`:

 ```sh
 php artisan vendor:publish --tag=laravel-generator
 ```

-`generator.php` file description:
+`laravel-generator.php` file description:

 ```sh
 <?php